Patrick5225/66DaysOfData/Round_3.md

 - Watched video of creating KPI cards in Excel (https://www.youtube.com/watch?v=bCt36qozGeQ)

 - Learned how to calculate percentage changes in Excel, and how to calculate the final amount after a percent increase/decrease (https://www.youtube.com/watch?v=UN5PckRADyQ)

+---

+**Day 38 of #66DaysOfData (February 7, 2022):**

+- Learned about the GETPIVOTDATA() function in Excel

+- Watched video about using Excel's Index and Match functions the right way (https://www.youtube.com/watch?v=F264FpBDX28)

+---

+**Day 39 of #66DaysOfData (February 8, 2022):

+- Watched video about an overview of a book that every data analyst should read.
+In particular, it goes over a 5 step approach into building effective visualizations to better communicate to the audience (https://www.youtube.com/watch?v=09JnFEdZe2A)

+- Learned about the TEXT() function in Excel

+- Practice with Index and Match functions